alexhaydock/blog.infected.systems/README.md

 If you want to tweak this for your own uses, all of the customisation lives in `nintendo.conf` in this repo.

-You may also want to tweak the `Containerfile` a bit since most of the build happens inside `tmpfs` so the build process alone needs about 10GB of free RAM and will probably break otherwise.

 ### Quick build
 To build just the site and sync it to an already-installed system: